course-dprep/Airbnb-curfew-impact/README.md

 ## Repository overview

-The various files in this github repository will be explained in this section
+The various files and folders in this github repository will be explained in this section.

--The source ("src")  mapincludes the data scripts that are needed to download, clean, analyse and create the figures.
+-The source ("src") folder includes the data scripts that are needed to download, clean, analyse and create the figures.
 - Want to run src automatically?
 That's possible!
 Open the makefile and type "make"" in the command prompt.
 - Doing so creates two extra directories namely: "data" and "gen".
 - The gen folder has two sub-directories "temp" and "paper".